VegaDeftwing/OpGuidesHugoSrc/content/posts/lowres.md

 So, this .webp version is about twice as big as the black and white version, at 60.1Kb.
 What happens if we combine .webp's performance with the other two images?
 It doesn't work. .webp does not work well with palettes, the images are actually larger.

 But how does this compare to images like on [solar.lowtechmagazine.com](solar.lowtechmagazine.com) or those at [https://ritualdust.com/works/photo/](https://ritualdust.com/works/photo/), well, those seem to range from ~50kb to ~120kb, and are all black & white.
 Now, this isn't supposed to be a call out post.
-There's two reasons to do it the dithered, low pallete way: not all browsers supported .webp and, frankly, it's a stylistic choice.
-The problem is by showing it as a technical choice for conserving data or helping those with limited bandwith, it promotes the idea that this is the best way to do it, instead of driving adoption of .webp, a format that if had greater adoption would actually greatly benefit the web at large instead of fringe (albeit amazing) websites like these.
-This is even weirder when you consider that even Safri has caught up and .webp is basically supported everywhere.
+There's two reasons to do it the dithered, low palette way: not all browsers supported .webp and, frankly, it's a stylistic choice.
+The problem is by showing it as a technical choice for conserving data or helping those with limited bandwidth, it promotes the idea that this is the best way to do it, instead of driving adoption of .webp, a format that if had greater adoption would actually greatly benefit the web at large instead of fringe (albeit amazing) websites like these.
+This is even weirder when you consider that even Safari has caught up and .webp is basically supported everywhere.

 ---